Content we consider

-We are working closely with relevant indexing services including Web of Science (Thomson Reuters) to ensure that articles published in BMC Research Notes will be available in their databases when appropriate.
+We are working closely with relevant indexing services including Web of Science (Clarivate Analytics) to ensure that articles published in BMC Research Notes will be available in their databases when appropriate.

-BMC Research Notes is part of the BMC series which publishes subject-specific journals focused on the needs of individual research communities across all areas of biology and medicine.
+BMC Research Notes is part of the BMC series which publishes subject-specific journals focused on the needs of individual research communities across all scientific and clinical disciplines.
 We do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid; for research articles this includes a scientifically sound research question, the use of suitable methods and analysis, and following community-agreed standards relevant to the research field.

 Specific criteria for other article types can be found in the submission guidelines.

 All articles submitted to Collections and Special issues are peer reviewed in line with the journal’s standard peer review policy and are subject to all of the journal’s standard editorial and publishing policies.
 This includes the journal’s policy on competing interests.
 The Editors declare no competing interests with the submissions which they have handled through the peer review process.
 The peer review of any submissions for which the Editors have competing interests is handled by another Editor who has no competing interests.